wlerin/feralfilehosting/Feral Wiki/Installable software/Restarting - rtorrent - Deluge - Transmission - MySQL/readme.md

 If all goes well, you should be greeted with your rtorrent  and you should see your torrents.
 To exit rtorrent (and keep it running) press and hold `CTRL` and `a` then press `d` to detach from the screen once you are sure rtorrent is running.

-If you are given a "screen is terminating" error, please consult command (3).
+If you are given a `screen is terminating` error, please consult the commands in Step 3.0

-**3.0:** Screen is terminating error
+**Step 3.0:** Screen is terminating error

 Attempt to start rtorrent using this command: